ItsMonarch04/crash-course/docs/ops.md

 contains the node's retained WAL, client data, replies, and topology.
 It also captures every synchronous block read in request order, including returned bytes, result tag, and service time; replay refuses to consult local block storage for those reads.
-Recorder boot images do not embed checkpoint files, so this does not turn wipe/reseed recovery into a supported claim.
+The boot image embeds the verified Raft and store-WAL prefixes plus the exact logical checkpoint named by a durable snapshot mark;
+it does not copy ambient SST or manifest paths.
 Its default 128 MiB limit can be changed with
 `--record-max-bytes N`.
 Before that limit would be exceeded, it fsyncs a `capped` footer and normally continues the node unrecorded; use `--record-required` to exit nonzero instead if the receipt must cover the run.